Using Erd\H{o}s's methods to study Yorke's problems: From bifurcation diagrams to graphs

-\begin{itemize} \item Given "building blocks" of graphs, like saddle node, period-doubling, type $m \geq 3$ bifurcations and $n\geq4$-junction, we interchange colors with vertices - yet, this time we represent each such "building block" as complete graph, see Figure \ref{completed}.
-Note here that $2$-star graph is a complete graph. \item Given $\Gamma\in G_k(S)$, we map its bifurcation laws to complete graphs, which we then glue at the corresponding vertices. \end{itemize}

-Before moving on, we remark that both these representations can be intuitively described by "interchanging colors and vertices".
-As will be made clear soon, the reason we do so is that by encoding the colors in vertices we can count bifurcation diagrams more easily.
-As we will see in the next subsection, this approach will allow us to answer negatively the question "can we characterize the general route to chaos" (see Theorem \ref{treeth}).
-Following that, in Subsection \ref{block} we will consider the clique representation and compare it with the star representation - as we shall see, these two representations are related (see Theorem \ref{conjugate}).
+As stated above, we will refer the above projection of $G_{k,d}$ into the collection of colored graphs as the \textbf{star representation}.
+Before moving on, we remark this projection can be intuitively described as "interchanging colors and vertices".
+As will be made clear soon, the reason we do so is that by encoding the colors in vertices we can count bifurcation diagrams more easily - at least in some case.
+As we will see, this approach will allow us to answer negatively the question "can we characterize the general route to chaos" (Theorem \ref{treeth}).
+Later on, in Appendix \ref{block}, for the sake of completeness, we will discuss another projection: the \textbf{clique representation}.